jordanmbarrows/growthcurve/USERGUIDE.md

 ### 2.3 Aggregate Results

-Aggregate Results combines the output from multiple independent analyses — whether from Single Plate exports or completed Batch Processing runs — into a single unified dataset for downstream statistical analysis.
+Aggregate Results combines the `plate_tidy.csv` output from multiple independent analyses — whether from Single Plate exports or completed Batch Processing runs — into a single unified dataset for downstream statistical analysis.

 Functionality: